caraxesmsc/Training-NEXT-Fullstack/README.md

 # Training-NEXT-Fullstack
 This is the folder where i save my hands on during my training for NEXT academy's Fullstack course
-### Each Lecture inlcudes Hands-on and Assignments.
+### Each Lecture iis 4 hours and inlcudes Hands-on and Assignments.

 # Backend
 Lecture #     | Content